IMAGINE-Consortium/imagine/doc/source/installation.rst

     sudo docker run -i -t -p 8888:8888 ghcr.io/imagine-consortium/imagine/imagine:latest /bin/bash -c "source ~/jupyterlab.bash"

+After running this, you will see a link to a file and an URL at the end of the terminal output.
-After running this, you may copy and paste the link with a token to a browser, which will allow you to access the jupyter-lab session.
+You may copy and paste the link with a token to a browser, which will allow you to access the jupyter-lab session.
 From there you may, for instance, navigate to the `imagine/tutorials` directory.